lucky-vers/Cryptonite-Taskphase/Phase 2/04 Forensics.md

 program.deb
 ```

-Extracting `data.tar.xz`, we discover that the program being used was `steghide`
+Analyzing `data.tar.xz`, we discover that the program being used was `steghide`

 ```
 ~/Downloads $ atool -l data.tar.xz